Welcome to today's edition of the Rush 24-7 podcast.

 You may not agree with everything that I'll say about it.

-All righty, so let's get into a couple of things from today's news, and again, 1-800-282-2882, we're going to do that.
+All righty, so let's get into a couple of things from today's news.

-As you know, uh when Jason fills in uh for Rush, I assume he turns around and then does his own afternoon show up in Minneapolis.
+And the other thing that I'll do probably no earlier than the middle of the next hour, as you know, when Jason fills in for Rush, I assume he turns around and then does his own afternoon show up in Minneapolis.

-And you half the show today, half my local show today was something I will bring to you.
+And you, half the show today, half my local show today was something I will bring to you.

-And it seems like every time I get to fill in for Rush, there's some some little nugget from here in Texas that I simply am able to toss out for you because it has universal appeal, just some little thing.
+And it seems like every time I get to fill in for Rush, there's some little nugget from here in Texas that I simply am able to toss out for you because it has universal appeal, just some little thing.

 Do I have your talk show ears perked up?